One More Song

 One More Song is the second solo studio album by former Eagles bassist Randy Meisner.
 Released in October 1980 by Epic Records in the United States, and in the United Kingdom.
-The album is to date Meisner's most successful album as a solo artist, peaking at number 50, on the US Billboard 200 chart.
+The album was Meisner's most successful album as a solo artist, peaking at number 50, on the US Billboard 200 chart.

 The single, "Deep Inside My Heart" featuring Kim Carnes, peaked at number 22 on the US Billboard Hot 100, and the single "Hearts on Fire" peaked at number 19, three months later.

 Critical reception

 Retrospectively reviewing for AllMusic, critic Mike DeGagne wrote of the album "One More Song highlights Meisner's knack for writing honest, heartfelt love songs with a countrified rock candor that reveals his rustic, down-home roots." and he added that, "One More Song ends up being a pleasurable set of modest songs from a musician who was glad to be home."